tool-belt/interface-forge/README.md

 For further details about what can be inside the defaults object see [_Factory Schema_](#factory-schema).

+#### Note regarding iteration

+Iteration begins at 0 by default.
+You can reset the internal counter by calling the `.resetCounter` method.
+If you wish to begin iteration at a value other than 0, you can pass the this as a parameter to `.resetCounter`.

 ### Passing a Factory Function

 You can also pass a second optional parameter to the TypeFactory constructor which is a factory function with the